Azure/azure-sdk-for-js/sdk/tables/data-tables/MigrationGuide.md

 });
 ```

 Now in the new `@azure/data-tables` SDK, in order to have more idiomatic property names in our entities we have moved to `partitionKey` and `rowKey` (camel case).
-Also you no longer need to follow the value object structure or entityGenerator anymore.
+Also you no longer need to use the value object structure or entityGenerator anymore, instead use normal JavaScript values.

 ```javascript
 const { TableClient, AzureNamedKeyCredential } = require("@azure/data-tables");